Acceptable Use Policy

 Southeastern Illinois College (the "College”) provides electronic information resources and other computer-based resources to support the College’s educational mission.
 Students, faculty, staff and others who use the College's computer-based resources are required to adhere to this policy.

 This policy applies to all computer hardware and software owned or operated by the College, College electronic mail, College websites, and College on-line services and bulletin board systems.
-"Use" of the College network shall include use of or obtaining access to the network from any computer terminal whether or not owned or operated by the College.
+"Use" of the College network shall include use of or obtaining access to the wired or wireless network from any electronic device whether or not owned or operated by the College.

 The use of electronic information resources, other computer-based resources and media (the “System”) must be consistent with the mission of the College.
 You are expected to act responsibly and follow all College policies, procedures and guidelines when using the System.
 College owned electronic equipment and resources should be restricted to educational and business use.
 System users have no expectation of privacy in connection with the use of the College’s System.